Practices & Procedures

 In jury trials, the court conducts the voir dire.
 Supplemental questions will be considered by the court, and submitted as per the local rules.
 See DUCivR 47.

-Judge Jenkins permits requested jury instructions to be submitted via email in electronic format (WordPerfect or MS Word), provided that one original copy, numbered and with citations, is filed in paper form or e-filed in .pdf format as "[Plaintiff's/Defendant's"] Requested Jury Instructions."
-Cf. DUCivR 51 and CM/ECF Administrative Procedures, Part II.G.1.
+Judge Jenkins permits requested jury instructions to be submitted via email in electronic format (MS Word or WordPerfect), provided that one original copy, numbered and with citations, is filed in paper form or e-filed in .pdf format as "[Plaintiff's/Defendant's"] Requested Jury Instructions."
+See DUCivR 51 and CM/ECF Administrative Procedures, Part II.G.1.

 The court expects counsel to conduct themselves in a professional manner at all times.
 See also DUCivR 43-1(a).